JetBrains/kotlin-web-site/docs/topics/jvm/jvm-add-http-to-spring-boot-project.md

 <deflist collapsible="true">
    <def title="`@RestController` annotation">
-      The first thing we need to do is tell Spring that `MessageResource` is a REST Controller, so we marked it with the `@RestController` annotation.
+      The first thing we need to do is tell Spring that <code>MessageResource</code> is a REST Controller, so we marked it with the <code>@RestController</code> annotation.
-      This annotation means this class will be picked up by the component scan because it's in the same package as our `DemoApplication` class.
+      This annotation means this class will be picked up by the component scan because it's in the same package as our <code>DemoApplication</code>> class.
    </def>
    <def title="`@GetMapping` annotation">
       <p>It marks the functions of the REST controller that implement the endpoints corresponding to HTTP GET calls:</p>